arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

   - **threshold** (_optional_; type: `float`; default: `0.1`)

     Defines threshold value of `[0.0, 1.0]` possible range.
-Consolidation is performed when then the sum of all candidate segment's byte size is less than the total segment byte size multiplied by the `threshold`.
-    I.e. the following formula is applied:
+Consolidation is performed on segments which accumulated size in bytes is less than all segments' byte size multiplied by the `threshold`; i.e. the following formula is applied for each segment:
     `{threshold} > (segment_bytes + sum_of_merge_candidate_segment_bytes) / all_segment_bytes`.

 ### `consolidationPolicy` properties for `tier` type